 Data rates from imaging systems demand efficient processing, manipulation and representation.
 In modern imaging systems, computing and sensing often must be jointly optimized.
 Inference is typically based on searching for meaningful patterns in the data, along with the relative contributions of those patterns.

 For more information, please refer to the Department of Electrical & Systems Engineering website or contact the department directly.

 Graduate students in participating departments may apply for admission to the IS&E program.
 Admission requires graduate standing in a participating department, a demonstrated interest in aspects of imaging, and approval of the program director.

 Upon being awarded a graduate degree by their home department and completing certain requirements of the program, students are awarded a certificate indicating their successful participation in the IS&E program in addition to having completion of the certificate program posted on their official transcript.
-The requirements for receiving a certificate are acceptance into the IS&E program, completion of four imaging courses approved by the program director, completion of requirements for a graduate degree in the student's home department, and participation in the IS&E seminar required for all students in the IS&E program.
+The requirements for receiving a certificate are acceptance into the IS&E program, completion of four imaging courses approved by the program director, completion of the requirements for a graduate degree in the student's home department, and participation in the IS&E seminar required for all students in the IS&E program.

 Seminars by faculty in imaging science, others at Washington University, and experts from outside the university convey new developments and directions in the field of imaging science and its applications.
 These seminars also provide the opportunity for interactions among those involved in the program.

 Courses of Instruction